Combine Your PhD With MBA-Level Knowledge That Is Required For Management Positions In Industry

 - Stand out in the recruitment process.

-- Leverage your technical skills with keywords and industry jargon.
+- Leverage your technical knowledge with keywords and industry jargon.

 Module #8—Management Interviews & Offers